jsalignon/cactus/docs/3_Inputs/3_Inputs.md

 ![](/docs/images/3_Inputs.png "Inputs")

 This section covers the inputs files needed by Cactus.
 There are 4 kind of inputs files:
- - [data](/docs/3_Inputs/Inputs_data.md): raw *.fastq.gz* sequencing output files
+ - [*.fastq.gz* files](/docs/3_Inputs/fastq.md): raw sequencing output files
- - [design](/docs/3_Inputs/Design.md): a set of *.tsv* files to indicates how fastq files relate to samples, conditions, comparisons to perform and groups of comparisons to plot together in heatmaps
+ - [*.tsv* files](/docs/3_Inputs/tsv.md): to indicate the design of the experiment.
+That is how fastq files relate to samples, conditions, comparisons to perform and groups of comparisons to plot together in the heatmaps
- - [configuration](/docs/3_Inputs/Configuration.md): two *.config* files that indicates the custom parameters of cactus to use for the current analysis run
+ - [*.config* files](/docs/3_Inputs/Configuration.md): to indicate the parameters of cactus to use for the current analysis run
- - [configuration](/docs/3_Inputs/Configuration.md): the *.yml* input file to a cactus call
+ - [*.yml* file](/docs/3_Inputs/Configuration.md): the input of a cactus call

-Here is an overview of the input files at the run directory folder:
+Here is an example of input files at the run directory folder:
 <!-- tree -I "results|work"  (worm folder; then editing the output manually)-->
 ```
 .
 ├── conf
 │   └── run.config
-├── data
+├── fastq
 │   ├── atac
 │   │   ├── sample_1000K_reads_atac_SRX2333004_SRR5000684_R1.fastq.gz
 │   │   ├── sample_1000K_reads_atac_SRX2333004_SRR5000684_R2.fastq.gz